 Undelete a file You can use debugfs to undelete a file by typing undelete inode name, where inode is the inode number of the deleted file and name is the filename you want to give to it.
 (You can use undel in place of undelete if you like.)
 This facility is of limited utility because you must know the inode number associated with the deleted file.
-You can obtain a list of deleted inodes by typing lsdel or list_deleted_inodes, but the list you obtain might not provide enough clues to let you zero in on the correct one.
+You can obtain a list of deleted inodes by typing lsdel or list_deleted_inodes, but the list may not provide enough clues to let you zero in on the file you want to recover.